GiuseppeLorenzoDiPrima/classificatore_impronte_digitali/README.md

 ### Introduction

 The objective of this project is to develop an automatic fingerprint classification system into 8 classes: Plain Arch, Tented Arch, Ulnar Loop, Radial Loop, Double Loop Whorl, Plain Whorl, Central Pocket Loop Whorl and Accidental Whorl.
-To achieve this goal, a proposal using advanced deep learning techniques has been made.
-For training the model, the HRF DBII dataset provided by the Hong Kong Polytechnic University was used.
+To achieve this goal, a proposal using an advanced deep learning techniques has been made.
+To train the model, the HRF DBII dataset provided by the Hong Kong Polytechnic University was used.

 PolyU HRF DBII consists of a small high resolution fingerprint (HRF) dataset.
 The images of the same finger were collected in two sessions separated by about two weeks.
 Each image is named as “ID_S_X”, where “ID” represents the identity of the person, “S” represents the session of the captured image and “X” represents the image number of each session.
 DBII contains 1.480 images from 148 fingers.